toraritte/knowledge-gaps/Nix-glob/nix-notes.md

 ### TODO

 #### `nix.conf`, `config.nix`, and `configuration.nix`
 The [`nix.conf`](https://nixos.org/nix/manual/#name-11) doc states that "*Nix reads settings from two configuration files*", but it depends also whether or not NixOS is the underlying OS.
 In that case, the config file is `/etc/nixos/configuration.nix`.
 The only place where this distinction is clarified is in [14.3.1.
 Tested using sandboxing](https://nixos.org/nixpkgs/manual/#submitting-changes-tested-with-sandbox) in the Nixpkgs manual.
 The third player, `config.nix`, is introduced by [6.6.
 Declarative Package Management](https://nixos.org/nixpkgs/manual/#sec-declarative-package-management).
+It gets more confusing because the main [Chapter 6.
+Global configuration](https://nixos.org/nixpkgs/manual/#chap-packageconfig) introduces `~/.config/nixpkgs/config.nix` that doesn't seem to work.
+Also shows examples using `alloBroken`, `allowUnfree` options, but where do they come from?
+Just from the NixOS options?

+#### `buildEnv` and manifests

+`buildEnv` is not documented, only description is in [6.6.
+Declarative Package Management](https://nixos.org/nixpkgs/manual/#sec-declarative-package-management).
+Good SO thread is [here](https://stackoverflow.com/questions/49590552/how-buildenv-builtin-function-works), with link to the source.
+The Nixpkgs source comment states that it was forked from Nix `buildenv`, and all changes should be contributed back.
+The comment is 12 years old, and the sources have diverged substantially.

+Manifests are not covered at all.
+Maybe in the thesis?
+Hits from the manuals:

+ + Nixpkgs manual: 1 occurence, may not even refer to Nix manifests.

+ + NixOS manual: 0

+ + NixOps manual: 0

+ + Nix manual: 20 hits.
+The only hit not in release notes is "*https://stackoverflow.com/questions/49590552/how-buildenv-builtin-function-works*".
+The most recent release note occurence suggests that manifests are not used for certain operations, if I read that right.
+See [C.3.
+Release 2.0 (2018-02-22)](https://nixos.org/nix/manual/#ssec-relnotes-2.0).

 #### heap